NetworkExplorer/frontend/README.md

 ## Building the project

 Building the project is as easy as executing `npm run build`.
 The output will be in the `build` folder.
+Complete installation combined with the [backend](https://github.com/NetworkExplorer/NetworkExplorer) can be found [here](https://github.com/NetworkExplorer/NetworkExplorer)

 ## Explanation